lcouper/CocciGenomics/Scripts/README.md

 - This included (clinical isolates from CA):
 - Or (environmental isolates from CA):

-**Step 1.
-Extract coding sequence coordinates by gene**
+**Step 1. (only need to run once) Extract coding sequence coordinates by gene**
 This uses the gene annotation file.
 Note: Make sure to MERGE overlapping intervals by gene (so just one set of coordinates per gene).
 Script used: pnps/extract_and_merge_cds_coords.sh
 Code snippet:
 ```